hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 tags: [trpc, prisma, code, release, aws]
 ---

-We have had the pleasure of launching a microfrontend feature using trpc, prisma and the cdk.
+We have had the pleasure of launching a microfrontend feature using [tRPC](https://trpc.io/), [Prisma](https://www.prisma.io/) and the cdk.
 While official documentation exists, putting that into practice we encountered a few pitfalls.
 If you are also looking to leverage the power of tRPC and Prisma on your next app on top of AWS, this post is for you!